dessant/support-requests/assets/app-description.md

 #### Configuration

-Create `.github/support.yml` in the default branch to enable the app, or add it at the same file path to a special repository named `.github`.
+Create `.github/support.yml` in the default branch to enable the app, or add it at the same file path to a repository named `.github`.
 The file can be empty, or it can override any of these default settings:

 ```yaml
 # Configuration for Support Requests - https://github.com/dessant/support-requests